Azure-Samples/azure-search-openai-demo-java/docs/aks/README-AKS.md

 > **IMPORTANT:** In order to deploy and run this example, you'll need an **Azure subscription with access enabled for the Azure OpenAI Service**.
 You can request access [here](https://aka.ms/oaiapply).
 You can also visit [here](https://azure.microsoft.com/free/) to get some free Azure credits to get you started.

+> [!CAUTION]
+> At time of writing AZD has introduced a bug in AKS deployment since 1.6.1. version.Monitor this [issue](https://github.com/Azure/azure-dev/issues/3486) to check in which version it will be fixed.
+In the meantime consider to use azd 1.5.1 to run the aks deployment

 ### Run in GitHub Codespaces or VS Code Dev Containers

 You can run this repo virtually by using GitHub Codespaces or VS Code Dev Containers.
 Click on one of the buttons below to open this repo in one of those options.